-- 1.1.
-Rowing Victoria is committed to ensuring that children and young people who participate in its activities have a safe and happy experience.
-Rowing Victoria supports and respects children, young people, staff, volunteers, and participants. - 1.2.
-The aim of Rowing Victoria's Child Safe Policy (the Policy) is to protect the safety of children in our care and prevent abuse from occurring, and in the event that allegations are raised in relation to child abuse, to ensure that the allegations are properly addressed.
-All complaints will be treated seriously and fully investigated and handled with maximum confidentiality and discretion. - 1.3.
-Should a person wish to make any enquiries in relation to this Policy, please contact Adam Harrison, Acting CEO of Rowing Victoria, at adam@rowingvictoria.asn.au.
+The Pakenham Floorball Club (PFC) is committed to ensuring that children and young people who participate in its activities have a safe and happy experience.
+The PFC supports and respects children, young people, staff, volunteers and participants.

+The aim of the PFC's Child Safe Policy (the Policy) is to protect the safety of children in our care and prevent abuse from occurring, and in the event that allegations are raised in relation to child abuse, to ensure that the allegations are properly addressed.
+All complaints will be treated seriously and fully investigated and handled with maximum confidentiality and discretion.